rust-lang/rfcs/text/0000-conditional-compilation-checking.md

 The developer intended to test for the feature named `windows`.
 This could easily have been detected by `rustc` if it had known the set of all valid `feature` flags, not only the ones currently enabled.

-Cargo already has this information, but it does not communicate it to `rustc`.
-This RFC proposes a means for `rustc` to check this information.
+This RFC proposes adding new command-line options to `rustc`, which will allow Cargo (and other build tools) to inform `rustc` of the set of valid feature flags.
+Using conditions that are not valid will cause a diagnostic warning.
+This feature is opt-in, for backwards compatibility;
+if no valid configuration options are presented to `rustc` then no warnings are generated.

 # Motivation